insight-creative/foxstructures.com/content/resources/farming-technology-automating-agricultural-buildings.md

   page_title:
   meta_description: Automate your farm operations with Fox Structures, integrating the latest farming technology into your agricultural buildings.
   featured_image: /uploads/fox-structures-spring-breeze-dairy-agricultural-construction.jpg
+  featured_image_alt: A view down the center alley of a long free stall barn at spring breeze dairy
 draft: false
 author:
 date: 2022-07-15